Fenwick17/afenwick.com/content/blog/2021/responsive-accessible-table/index.md

 ![Mobile view with seperated headings](./finished-mobile.png)

 There we have it.
 A finished responsive and accessible table only using HTML and CSS.
+If you have any thoughts or questions, feel free to [contact me on Twitter](https://www.twitter.com/AdamFenwickFE).